odanoburu/FreeLing-User-Manual/tagsets.md

 | 3 | gen  |   **F**:_f_;   **M**:_m_;   **C**:_c_|
 | 4 | num  |   **S**:_s_;   **P**:_p_;   **N**:_n_|

+The order of the features is decided by the tagset designer, although EAGLES guidelines recommend that most general and most informative features are placed at the beginning of the label.
+In this way, labels can be shortened to a prefix that will always keep the essence of the PoS tag (being the extreme case the reduction to one single character that would be the category).

  Next sections contain valid Part-of-Speech tags and attributes with their values for each language supported in FreeLing: